 The fastest-growing part of the U.S. economy is not business, at least not the commercial kind.
 It’s the nonprofit sector.
 In the past decade, the number of nonprofit groups has grown by 25 percent to 1.6 million.
 They now account for 5.4 percent of gross domestic product and 10 percent of jobs.

-The American Bureau of Shipping, for instance, functions like other companies that certify ships as seaworthy but enjoys a tax exemption because it’s registered as a nonprofit trade association.
+The American Bureau of Shipping, for instance, functions like other companies that certify ships as seaworthy because it’s registered as a nonprofit trade association.
 With $605.3 million in profits since 2004, it paid its chief executive officer $21.5 million over seven years.

 Nonprofits fall under the jurisdiction of both the Internal Revenue Service and state authorities, notably the attorneys general.
 One barrier to effective oversight is that AGs lack access to IRS information about ongoing investigations.
 An amendment to the federal tax law lifting that proscription would improve coordination.

 More important, both federal and state regulators need greater resources.
 Never a colossus, the IRS’s Exempt Organizations Division at its height had 950 staff members.
 It’s down to 860 today and still shrinking.
 By having more members of this staff focus on the task, the division has, since 2003, doubled the number of audits to determine whether nonprofits continue to qualify for tax exemption, to 11,699 in fiscal 2011.
 Still, that represents an audit rate of 0.7 percent, compared with 1.5 percent for corporate returns.

 State officials typically police such matters as donation solicitations and the fiduciary responsibilities of corporate officers.
 All 50 states have enacted statutes governing the creation and operation of nonprofit corporations.
 Yet there has been no significant increase in the number of state officials assigned to enforce the rules.
 What’s more, attorneys general might not make nonprofits regulation a priority.